gogoprog/euccas.github.io/source/_posts/2017-06-16-how-instagram-moved-to-python-3.md

 {% img center /images/post_images/2017/20170616-instagram_python3_00.png 520px %}

-- First off, the migration was done directly on the Master Branch, which means the developers were adding new features to the code while migration is ongoing.
-So in the beginning of the Mirgration process, infrastructure added support of Python 3 on the Master Branch to make the code be able to run on both Python 2 and Python 3 environment.
+- First off, the migration was done directly on the Master Branch, which means the developers were adding new features to the code while migration was ongoing.
+So in the beginning of the Mirgration process, infrastructure added support of Python 3 on the Master Branch to make the code be able to run with both Python 2 and Python 3 environment.
-- Massive code modification for 3 months, with the help of Python package [**modernize**](https://pypi.python.org/pypi/modernize).
-Meanwhile upgraded Third-party packages to Python 3 (working rule: *No Python 3, no new package*).
+- Massive code modification for 3 months, with the help of Python package [**"modernize"**](https://pypi.python.org/pypi/modernize).
+Meanwhile, upgraded Third-party packages to Python 3 (working rule: *No Python 3, no new package*).
 Also deleted unused, incompatible packages.
 - Intensive unit testing for 2 months.
 One limitation is data compatibility issues typically do not show up in unit tests.
 - Production rollout for another 4 months (push Python 3 to every developer's sandbox)